Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Dissecting sheep's eyeballs.md

 **Dissecting a sheep's eyeball to show the structure of the eye** - Only at "Crash, Bang, Squelch!": see the inner workings of the eye first-hand by dissecting a sheep's eyeball!
 Feel the smoothness of the lens, prod the gelatinous fluid and see the amazing coloured sheen of the layers that help sheep see better in the dark.

-Last initially checked on 2022-01-28 by Sian Boughton (seb216@cam.ac.uk) and double-checked on 2022-02-09 by Jessica Trevelyan (jet81@cam.ac.uk)
+Last initially checked on 2023-02-12 by Emily Wolfenden (elw74@cam.ac.uk) and double-checked on

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->